 Another critical component of API security is ongoing management of APIs.
 This can take many forms.
 Some of this is handled by API gateways, but modern web app and API protection capabilities are necessary to aid in this, as modern applications driven by APIs can be very dynamic with quick and rapidly evolving development cycles.
 It can be hard for operations, security, or IT teams to keep up, as modern apps with APIs tend to expose more endpoints than traditional web applications and these APIs are usually changing frequently with new ones being added at a rapid pace for many organization today.
 This makes having well-documented, on-going visibility and hygiene of APIs important.
-Properly documented and deployed API versions, inventory management, and tracking, plus robust, continuous API discovery and testing, play an important role in protecting an organization and mitigating issues such as old, deprecated APIs or API versions, and unknown or shadow APIs and OWASP API Top 10 vulnerabilities.
+Properly documented and deployed API versions, inventory management, and tracking, plus robust, continuous API discovery, play an important role in protecting an organization and mitigating issues such as old, deprecated APIs or API versions, and unknown or shadow APIs.
 Distributed Cloud API Security allows organizations to easily deploy and enforce a positive security model when it comes to protecting their APIs.
-This ability, combined with complete web app and API path discovery, testing and automatic generation of API documentation, helps identify, model, and baseline unknown or undocumented APIs, plus identify critical vulnerabilities that require their attention.
+This ability, combined with complete web app and API path discovery and automatic generation of API documentation, helps identify, model, and baseline unknown or undocumented APIs.